jthomperoo/predictive-horizontal-pod-autoscaler/CONTRIBUTING.md

 ### Documentation

 Documentation should be in plain english, with 120 character max line width.
+If your changes affect functionality the changes should be documented, both in the `CHANGELOG.md` and the `docs/`.

 ### Code